ebarakos/decenter.world/bitcoin.md

 chain that has the most accumulated work behind it.

-The 10 minute rate of block production gives plenty of time for the entire network to hear about the latest blocks, which is important for miners so they don't waste effort trying to mine blocks on the wrong branch of the chain.
+The 10 minute rate of block production gives plenty of time for the entire network to listen about the latest blocks, which is important for miners so they don't waste effort trying to mine blocks on the wrong branch of the chain.
 Since every node has a copy of the entire